Reunion is an interfaith community, practicing Restorative Justice in congregations, the community and in partnership with the justice system.

 The most significant indicators of successful re-entry from incarceration are available to us immediately: Relationship.
 Community.
 Friendship.
 Healing.
 Reconciliation.
 Matters of the heart and spirit.

 Reunion believes in a better way to address crime, justice, and brokenness than the present system offers.
+Current strategies of incarceration are more broadly experienced as retributive than restorative, leaving people psychologically and emotionally unprepared for successful reentry.
+By contrast, Restorative justice implements community-based processes of accountability, restitution, reconciliation and re-socialization.
 These new possibilities are only in reach as we learn together to be communities of redemption and love.